user163/Ed25519-from-the-scratch/README.md

     public = s_clamped * G				public' = s_clamped * G'
 ```

-During the transformation, s_clamped does not change.
-Since clamping twice does not change anything, the implicit clamping of X25519 does not change s_clamped.
-However, this does not mean that the implicit clamping in the context of X25519 is not required.
-It is necessary with respect to fresh X25519 secret keys (i.e. X25519 secret keys that have been generated with a PRNG and are therefore not clamped).
+Note that s_clamped does not change during the transformation.
+The clamping on the Ed25519 side ensures that the transformed X25519 secret key is also clamped.
+The X25519 algorithm includes the same clamping so that fresh X25519 secret keys (i.e. X25519 secret keys generated with a CSPRNG) are also clamped.
+For a transformed X25519 secret key, this means double clamping, which, however, has no effect on the transformed X25519 secret key, since a clamped secret key that is clamped again remains unchanged.

 By the way, the generation of Ed25519 keys from X25519 keys is not possible, because for this a seed would have to be found whose first 32 bytes of its SHA512 hash would have to correspond to the (clamped or unclamped) s_clamped and this is not possible because cryptographic hash functions (like SHA512) are not reversible.